History andheritage

 Armidale Heritage Tours

-The Guided Heritage Tour is a two and a half – three hour taster of Armidale.
+The Guided Heritage Tour is a two-and-a-half to three-hour taster of Armidale.
 You will be taken on a historical journey through Armidale with a lively and personal commentary from one of the tour guides.
-There are four opportunities to alight from the bus – at the New England Regional Art Museum, Aboriginal Cultural Centre, and the University of New England’s historic Booloominbah Homestead.
+There are three opportunities to alight from the bus – at the New England Regional Art Museum, Aboriginal Cultural Centre, and the University of New England’s historic Booloominbah Homestead.
 In between these stops, as you drive slowly past, you will be given the descriptions and history of many of the old and beautiful buildings that grace the City of Armidale.
 Some of the buildings that you will see include cathedrals and churches, private and public schools, historic hotels and public buildings, monuments and memorials.
 These buildings are all within viewing distance of the bus and your guide will tell you their entertaining and interesting stories.
 Bookings are recommended, the tour operates on donations.
 Not suitable for children under four.
-Contact the Visitor Information Centre on the phone number provided to make a booking.
+Contact the Visitor Information Centre to make a booking.

 Find out more